 See below for what you can do to improve Gulfport’s water.

-- Use Berkey filters with activated carbon to filter out 17 of the 19 contaminants in your drinking water.
+- Use Berkey filters with activated carbon to filter out 85% of contaminants in your drinking water.

 - These are more expensive than pitchers to purchase, but can be more effective.